Family's tribute after death of Graveleys fish and chips figurehead - Mr Robert Pilkington 1939-2021

 He will be remembered fondly by all who new him.

-After joining his sons in the hospitality industry, Mr Robert Pilkington moved to Harrogate to help run Graveleys famous fish and chips and sea food restaurant and takeaway from 2008 until 2019.
+After joining his sons and daughter in law in the hospitality industry, Mr Robert Pilkington moved to Harrogate to help run Graveleys famous fish and chips and sea food restaurant and takeaway from 2008 until 2019.

 Located on on Cheltenham Parade in Harrogate, Mr Pilkington absolutely loved Harrogate and Graveleys and found himself loving the later years of his life working.